 Eco Hotel MayAchik (San Juan La Laguna)

 In my favorite village at the lake, MayAchik gets the details right: solar power, composting toilets, a vegetarian kitchen with Guatemalan flavors, a temazcal, garden cabins, and real investment in community projects across the Tz’utujil villages around the lake.
 It’s relaxed and affordable and a short walk from San Juan’s weaving cooperatives, which makes it a natural home base if you want to spend a few days with the community tourism experiences San Juan is known for.
+The authentic art and culture tour in San Juan La Laguna is the best-guided half-day complement to a stay here.
 Book at mayachik.com or on Expedia.

 Eco Hotel Uxlabil Atitlán (San Juan La Laguna)